Til-D/quicklearn/README.md

 # QuickLearn

-QuickLeanr is an Android app designed to study context and situations in which language learning is appropriate and effective.
+QuickLearn is an Android app designed to study context and situations in which language learning is appropriate and effective.

 For more information, please see the following [publication](https://dl.acm.org/citation.cfm?id=3098565):
 > Dingler, Tilman, Dominik Weber, Martin Pielot, Jennifer Cooper, Chung-Cheng Chang, and Niels Henze.
 "Language learning on-the-go: opportune moments and design of mobile microlearning sessions."
 In Proceedings of the 19th International Conference on Human-Computer Interaction with Mobile Devices and Services, p.
 28. ACM, 2017.